-If you've determined what amenities you’ll want, you’ll uncover Boulder in-patient addiction recovery programs that fit nearly any need.
-From executive treatment for businessmen and women to luxury recovery programs for political figures, your city offers many alternatives, both cost-conscious and upper end.
+If you've decided on what amenities you're looking for, you can find Boulder inpatient treatment programs that fit just about any need.
+From professional treatment for businessmen and women to celebrity recovery facilities, your city offers many choices, both cost-conscious and high end.

-Depending on the kind of dependency and intensity, you or someone you love may be looking at anything from a 30 day residential alcohol or drug recovery center all the way up to a 3-month or longer one.
-Other drug types may allow for outpatient services while severe cases may necessitate longer-term recovery programs.
-Fortunately, you can find a Boulder treatment program to fit just about any bill.
+Depending on the addiction type and intensity, you, a friend or a family member may need anything from a 30 day residential alcohol or drug treatment center all the way up to a long-term one.
+Other drugs can be treated with short-term outpatient services while severe cases may require long-term treatment center care.
+Fortunately, you can find a Boulder treatment center to fit just about any need.

-To determine the price of treatment in Boulder, CO, you first have to decide on the amenities the clinic provides and its geographic location compared to your own requirements.
-There's a wide range in price for rehabilitation facilities.
-Many take private insurance, so either check with your provider to see if the price will have partial paid for through your PPO or HMO, or dial us at at no charge for a discreet insurance check.
+In determining the price of rehabilitation in Boulder, CO, you first have to consider the amenities the clinic delivers and its locale relative to your own preferences.
+There's a wide range in cost for rehab programs.
+Many can accept private insurance, so either check with your provider to see if the costs can be partially paid for through your PPO or HMO, or call our no-charge help line for a discreet insurance check.

-Whether you need help getting rid of a drug or alcohol addiction or live with a close friend who does, our hotline is ready to take your call, anytime, day or night, and is staffed with friendly advisors, there to discuss the best inpatient prescription and illicit drug treatment programs Boulder, Colorado offers.
-You can review the specifics of thirty-day treatment centers vs 45, 60 or 90-day ones and make sure the treatment clinic you pick is going to give you all you need to succeed.
+Whether you need help getting rid of a drug or alcohol addiction or live with a teenager who does, our hotline is ready to take your call, 24 hours a day, 7 days a week, and is manned by friendly advisors, there to discuss the best-quality inpatient illicit and prescription drug abuse treatment facilities Boulder, Colorado offers.
+You can review the ins and outs of thirty-day abuse treatment facilities versus 60 or 90-day ones and make sure the treatment clinic you pick is going to give you or your family member all you need to get clean and sober.

 There is no obligation to enter treatment and you can opt out at any time.